schibsted/spid-tech-docs/resources/articles/endpoints.md

 ## Encoding

-**The SPiD API expects all data to be UTF-8 encoded.**
+**The SPiD API expects all data to be [UTF-8](http://www.utf-8.com/) encoded.**

 All incoming data is actively checked for valid UTF-8 sequences.
-If an invalid sequence is found, the data is presumed to be ISO-8859-1 and converted accordingly to UTF-8.
-Sending data in any other encoding will result in garbage in SPiD.
-It won’t be dangerous garbage (we will always store valid UTF-8) but it will still be garbage.
-[More information about UTF-8](http://www.utf-8.com/).
+For historical reasons, if an invalid sequence is found, the data is presumed to be ISO-8859-1 and converted accordingly to UTF-8.
+You should not rely on this feature, but instead always use UTF-8.

 ## Pagination